microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 There's lots of opportunity for collaboration on the software sides, and the software work has lots of partners covering issues in different areas - so please raise **software and documentation** issues in our [microbit-issues GitHub repository](https://github.com/microbit-foundation/microbit-issues) If you'd like to raise issues privately, you're welcome to contact [micro:bit support.](mailto:support@microbit.org?subject=Software%20issue)<br><br>

-For **hardware** issues, of which we hope there are precious few, please contact The Foundation directly via [micro:bit support](mailto:support@microbit.org?subject=Hardware%20issue) so we can track and triage approipriately." %}
+For **hardware** issues, of which we hope there are precious few, please contact The Foundation directly via [micro:bit support](mailto:support@microbit.org?subject=Hardware%20issue) so we can track and triage appropriately." %}

 * TOC
 {:toc}